uniMatedev/uniMatedev/README.md

 - **Project Management:** Agile-PM, Scrum
 - **Industry Specific:** Commercial Building Automation, AI in Construction Technology

-## Contribution Graph
-[Updated graph reflecting more consistent contributions, especially in areas related to AI and web development in construction technology]

 ## Activity Overview
 Recent contributions to projects that showcase a synergy between web development, AI, and construction technology.
 Focused on developing and refining AI solutions for practical, industry-specific challenges.